 - Proper golfing shoes must be worn by all Members and Guests on the course.

 - Golf shoes may not be worn in the bar/restaurant area of the clubhouse.

 - All hats must be removed whilst in the clubhouse

 We have social events at the clubhouse and occasionally visits to other courses, across the year.
 Keep an eye out on the web page, notice board on the stairs and by the bar.
 Come along and bring your family and friends.

 As a fresh pair of eyes you may have ideas/comments to help us to improve our course and facilities.
-Please tell someone on the board as we are keen to keep on improving .
+Please tell someone on the Management Board as we are keen to keep on improving .